 Around the holidays, we often see blooming plants that are members of the Cactus family.
 One of the most popular plants to give or receive during the holiday season is the Christmas Cactus.
 Or is it an Easter or Thanksgiving Cactus?

 These three species of cacti, know as Holiday Cacti, are members of the group called leaf cacti.
 The plant bodies are flattened, and the leaves are actually segmented stems.
 The flowers are produced from notches in these stems or from the tips.
 The fuchsia-like flowers last a long time.
 They are usually pink, but modern hybrids include white, red, yellow, and purple varieties.

 There are reports of plants being handed down from generation to generation and being over 100 years old.

 The main difference between Thanksgiving, Christmas Cactus, and Easter Cactus is the time of bloom.
 As their common names suggest, a Thanksgiving Cactus can bloom in late fall, one month before the Christmas Cactus.
 The Easter Cactus starts producing flower buds in February.
 Regardless of type, there are steps to follow to ensure bloom.

 The difference is found in the shape of the leaves too.
 The Thanksgiving Cactus (Schlumbergera truncata) has very pointed and claw-shaped projections on the edges of the leaf.
 The Christmas Cactus (Schlumbergera bridgesii) has leaf projections that are more scalloped or teardrop-shaped.
-The Easter Cactus (Hatiora gaertneri, formerly known as Rhipsalidopsis gaertneri) has very rounded edges that are centralized on the leaf.
+The Easter Cactus (Hatiora gaertneri, formerly known as Rhipsalidopsis gaertneri) has very rounded edges centralized on the leaf.

 The Christmas and Thanksgiving Cactus may re-bloom again for you in the spring but not as profusely as holiday time bloom.
 If you want to encourage springtime blooms, return the plant to its short-day conditions.

 These plants are relatively disease-free unless overwatered.
-If the plant turns reddish, it is an indication of too much sun, lack of phosphorus, or lack of water.
+If the plant turns reddish, it indicates too much sun, lack of phosphorus, or lack of water.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus